ryanschaul/gatsby-take-home/README.md

 - The color of the arrows within the select elements were not specified but they look like color-accent-light to me.
 - My arrows in the select elements are slightly different than the design document.
 I asked about this and the other icons in the Gatsby Slack channel for my project but Flo said not to worry too much about these.
 In summary, I could not quite locate an exact match for those arrows.
 - Given the time constraints, the testing suite is not comprehensive.
 I have included a small sampling of some potential tests.
+- When submitting, I initially forgot you wanted a pull request.
+I created a dummy branch for this purpose.
+Obviously my substantive code is already merged, but I assumed you just wanted to see me make a pull request.

 ## What are some questions you would ask the designer about this design?
 - I asked Flo a couple questions over Slack.
 They had to do with some of the design language/specs and the use of emojis.